aMarCruz/rollup-plugin-cleanup/README.md

-sourcemap       | `true`   | Should a sourcemap be generated? include         | `''`     | [minimatch](https://github.com/isaacs/minimatch) or array of minimatch patterns for paths to include in the process. exclude         | `''`     | minimatch or array of minimatch patterns for paths to exclude of the process. extensions      | `['js', 'jsx', 'tag']` | String or array of strings with extensions of files to process.
+sourcemap       | `true`   | Should a sourcemap be generated? include         | `''`     | [minimatch](https://github.com/isaacs/minimatch) or array of minimatch patterns for paths to include in the process. exclude         | `''`     | minimatch or array of minimatch patterns for paths to exclude of the process. extensions      | `['js', 'mjs', 'jsx', 'tag']` | String or array of strings with extensions of files to process.

 ## Predefined Comment Filters